NihadMemmedli/WebsiteMonitoring/README.md

 • The “content requirement” can for example be just a simple string that must be included in the response received from the server, e.g. one rule might be that the page at the URL “http://www.foobar.com/login” must contain the text “Please login:”.
-• The checking period must be configurable via a command-line option or by a setting in the configuration file.
+• The checking period configurable by a setting in the configuration file.(config.config.py)
-• The log file must contain the checked URLs, their status and the response times.
+• The log file must contain the checked URLs, their status and the response times. (logs folder)
-• The program must distinguish between connection level problems (e.g. the web site is down) and content problems (e.g. the content requirements were not fulfilled).
+• The program must distinguish between connection level problems (e.g. the web site is down) and content problems (e.g. the content requirements were not fulfilled). (log file or report file show difference)